radiantearth/stac-spec/best-practices.md

 1. Root documents (Catalogs / Collections) should be at the root of a directory tree containing the static catalog.
 2. Catalogs should be named `catalog.json` and Collections should be named `collection.json`.
 3. Items should be named `<id>.json`.
-4. Sub-Catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
+4. Sub-Catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent, e.g. `.../sample/sub1/catalog.json`).
 5. Items should be stored in subdirectories of their parent Catalog.
 This means that each Item and its assets are contained in a unique subdirectory.
 6. Limit the number of Items in a Catalog or sub-Catalog, grouping / partitioning as relevant to the dataset.
 7. Use structural elements (Catalog and Collection) consistently across each 'level' of your hierarchy.
    For example, if levels 2 and 4 of the hierarchy only contain Collections, don't add a Catalog at levels 2 and 4.

 #### Dynamic Catalog Layout